 In addition to Local and LDAP client authentication, X509 client authentication is also available.
-In order to use X509 client certificate authentication, select "Certificate + Login" for the mode setting (Figure 91).
+In order to use X509 client certificate authentication, select "Certificate + Login" for the mode setting (Figure 96).
 X509 client certificate authentication requires the user to present client certification (this happens behind the scenes when you enter the https IP address, before you are presented with a "Login" screen).
-For this to work:
+For this to work a client certificate signed by the same Certifying Authority (CA) used to sign the server certificate and key must be loaded into the user's browser (see page 184 for more details).